Ola-20/Wheels-in-Motion-Analytics/README.md

 #### 2) Production (real data flow)

+Section 2 (Transform)
+It waits until Step 1 finishes, then creates a Dataproc Serverless batch with PySpark script and settings.
+It reads raw files from GCS, transforms them, and writes clean Parquet data to the processed folder, using the staging bucket for temp file.

+The scripts are below:

 proc_0_ingestion_to_gcs_dag – Use the manifest to download the real weekly journey CSVs to GCS raw/.

 proc_1_spark_dataproc_serverless_dag – Run the journey transform script to: